Simple Homemade Rose Syrup

 Recipe Highlights

-• The recipe makes a cup of rose syrup.
+• The recipe makes 1 cup of rose syrup.
 It’ll keep for 2 weeks in an airtight container in the refrigerator.

-• Use rose syrup to make rose tea lattes and rose flavored tea.
-Add it to rose tea to give it a boost of rose flavor.
+• Use this syrup to make rose tea lattes and rose flavored tea, or add it to rose tea to give it a boost of rose flavor.

 RELATED: Rose Cold Foam